Carnivore Meatballs

 • Ground Pepper: Adds a hint of spice.

-For this recipe, you'll want to have on hand a baking sheet, large mixing bowl, measuring cups and spoons, and a cookie scoop.
+Grab a baking sheet, large mixing bowl, measuring cups and spoons and a cookie scoop for this one.

-• Meat: We use ground beef here, but feel free to use the ground meat of your choice, or a mixture of multiple types.
+• Meat: We use ground beef here, but feel free to use the ground meat of your choice or a mixture.

 • Fresh Herbs: Chop up your favorite herbs to add a burst of freshness to your meatball mixture.

-• Stuffed: For an even more delicious variation, add a cube of cheese to the centre of each meatball before cooking for cheese-stuffed meatballs.
+• Stuffed: Add a cube of cheddar cheese to the centre before cooking.

 How to Make Carnivore Meatballs

-Check out how quick and easy it was to make these Carnivore Meatballs in just a few simple steps.
+Check out how quick and easy it was to make these low carb meatballs.

 Carnivore Meatballs being Made on a Baking Pan